CyclotronResearchCentre/bidsme/README.md

 #### <a name="bidsmeNIFTI"></a>bidsmeNIFTI
 `bidsmeNIFTI` dataformat is a generic NIFTI data file with a accompaigned DICOM header created by BIDSme from original DICOM file, as described in [MRI/DICOM](#dicom) section.
-It was introduced in order to use user-preferred DICOM converting tools without loosing any meta-data from the initial file.
+It was introduced in order to allow the user to use any DICOM converting tools without loosing any meta-data from the initial file.

 The JSON file conserves the same structure as original DICOM, with conservation of DICOM key words if defined and tags (in form `"(%04d, %04d)"`) if not.

-Te expected procedure to use this format is following:
+The expected procedure to use this format is following:

-	1. DICOM dataset is prepared as described [there](#wf_prep).
+	1. DICOM dataset is prepared as described [here](#wf_prep).
-	2. DICOM files are converted to NIFTI format using tool of preference, but conserving the file name (modulo the extention).
+	2. DICOM files are converted to NIFTI format using the tool preferred by the user; a requirement is that the tool conserves the original file name (modulo the extention).
-	3. DICOM files must be removed from prepared folder together with any JSON files created by converter to avoid data format mis-identifications and file double-counting.
+	3. DICOM files must be removed from prepared folder together with any JSON file created by the converter to avoid data format mis-identifications and file double-counting.
 	4 [process](#wf_process) and [bidsify](#wf_bidsify) steps will now use
 `dcm_dump_<dicom file name>.json`to identify recordings.